 #4 isn't as common as the other 3 but it's worth mentioning here.

 Prolactin is the hormone that normally promotes milk production in humans (and other mammals).

 Normally prolactin should really only be produced in high quantities after pregnancy to promote milk production for children.

-Some conditions (like microadenomas) may result in excessive production in prolactin during periods that is not considered "normal".
+Some conditions (like microadenomas) may result in excessive production in prolactin during periods that are not considered "normal".

-Prolactin has also been shown to directly increase DHEA levels and the presence of DHEA levels (with a negative work up) should prompt evaluation into serum prolactin levels.
+Prolactin has also been shown to directly increase DHEA levels and the presence of DHEA levels (11) (with a negative workup) should prompt evaluation into serum prolactin levels.